Hananlearningendeavors/Hanan/README.md

-- 👋 Hi, I’m @Kindascholar
+- 👋 Hi, I’m Hanan
 - 👀 I’m interested in Human genetics
-- 🌱 I’m currently learning everything genetic, be it statistical, epidemiological and quantitative
+- 🌱 I’m currently learning everything genetic, especialy epidemilogical
-- 💞️ I’m looking to learn enough to be confident from scratch these^ disciplines
+- 💞️ I’m looking to learn enough to be confident from scratch this^ discipline

 <!---